Lilian Abrams brings to AIIR over 25 years of expertise in Organization and Leadership Development and Executive

 During a coaching engagement, Marie facilitates the development of the client’s personal vision in the organizational context, helps the client gain a clear view of their current state (including strengths and challenges), and assists with the creation of an action/development plan.
 Marie believes in coaching the whole person and feels it is important for the client to be able to articulate their values and strengths, to apply them to situational challenges, and to develop a unique, authentic leadership style.
 Marie brings warmth, respectfulness, confidence, and open-mindedness to her coaching practice.
 She possesses a keen ability to grasp complex concepts quickly and challenge assumptions.

 Marie earned a B.S. in Chemistry from Wayne State University, M.S. in Oncology from University of Wisconsin-Madison, and MBA from University of Wisconsin-Milwaukee.
-Marie is a graduate of Duquesne University’s Professional Coaching Certification program, and is ACC certified by the International Coach Federation.
+Marie is a graduate of Duquesne University’s Professional Coaching Certification program and is ACC certified by the International Coach Federation.
+In addition, she holds certification in the Hogan Assessments as well as CMI (Coaching Mindset Index).

 With over 20 years of experience as a senior executive in corporate America, Katherine Lewis has walked in the shoes of her executive coaching clients.
 In her many leadership roles she has managed multi-billion dollar companies through major organizational and cultural change and mentored dozens of mid-level, senior, and c-suite executives.